 “The will of the sovereign Filipino people, as expressed in our Constitution, is God-centered, where human dignity is inviolable, where the sanctity of family life and marriage is protected and where the essence of social justice and precepts of truth, justice, love, equality and peace are sacredly inscribed,” the petition reads.

-Pro-Life Philippines, an umbrella group for pro-life and pro-family advocates, which is among the petitioners to the court, said in a March 19 statement, "The supporters of RH will not stop until every letter of the law is implemented and the culture of death reigns in our nation. … This is also a time for praying for all the Supreme Court justices, that they may continue to uphold the Constitution, and that those in power will do their utmost to protect the weak and the poor."
+Pro-Life Philippines, an umbrella group for pro-life and pro-family advocates, that is among the petitioners to the court, said in a March 19 statement, “The supporters of RH will not stop until every letter of the law is implemented and the culture of death reigns in our nation. … This is also a time for praying for all the Supreme Court justices, that they may continue to uphold the Constitution and that those in power will do their utmost to protect the weak and the poor.”

 Maria Caulfield writes from Wallingford, Connecticut.